 These examples contain a few variables to help you test in your own environment.
 These include:

 - The API key used to authenticate API calls on Elastic Cloud Enterprise.
-For details on generating and using an API key, see Authenticate using an API key.
+For details on generating and using an API key, check Authenticate using an API key.

 The address for the host that holds the coordinator role in your ECE installation.
 For example, in an AWS environment your coordinator host address would be in a format like

 - The ID used to uniquely identify an ECE deployment.
-Our first What deployments are there? example shows you how to see the existing deployments and their IDs.
+The first What deployments are there? example shows you how to display the existing deployments and their IDs.

 - The unique ID for a resource in a deployment.
 This is first used in our Checking on progress example.